Adventures in the Holy Land And Our Quest To Find A Nude Beach In Israel

 We also visited some well-known religious sites in the old city of Jerusalem like the Church of the Holy Sepulchre, the Wailing Wall, and also Yad Vashem (the Holocaust Memorial Museum).
 It was an unforgettable trip!

 Have you ever been to Israel?
-If so, did you do anything in the nude, such as a nude beach or the Pashut Festival?
+If so, did you do anything in the nude, such as the Pashut Festival or a nude beach in Israel?
 Leave a comment!